House of Poschinger: Prominent Members of the Family

-Honors
+Honors and place names

-A Poschinger street exists in Frauenau as well as in Drachselsried, Deggendorf, Ismaning and Murnau.
+A Poschinger street exists in Frauenau as well as in Drachselsried, Deggendorf, Ismaning, Irlbach and Murnau.
 There is also a Poschinger street in Munich, named in 1906 in honor of Johann Michael III. of Poschinger, with Thomas Mann's home at Poschinger street 1.
 The Poschinger street in Berlin was named after Heinrich of Poschinger in 1908 and the street of the same name in Salzburg was named after Wilhelm of Poschinger in 1903.
 There is also the Lake Poschinger in the northern Isar valley near Munich.

+Other streets bear the name of an individual family member, such as the Egon of Poschinger street in the Lichtenthal district of Zwiesel and the Richard of Poschinger street in Dachau.

+Several place names derive from the family's glassworks and estates.
+Poschingerhütte and Altposchingerhütte ("Poschinger glassworks" and "old Poschinger glassworks") are officially recognized villages in the Regen district, in the municipalities of Arnbruck and Frauenau respectively.
+In Bohemia, Poschingrův Dvůr ("Poschinger farm") in Javorná recalls the farm of the branch of the family that emigrated there in 1639.